kyverno/website/content/en/docs/Kyverno CLI/_index.md

 1. The `policies` element which lists one or more policies to be applied.
 2. The `resources` element which lists one or more resources to which the policies are applied.
-3. The `exceptions` element which lists one or more policy exceptions to the policies and can't be used along with ValidatingAdmissionPolicy.
+3. The `exceptions` element which lists one or more policy exceptions.
+Cannot be used with ValidatingAdmissionPolicy.
 Optional.
 4. The `variables` element which defines a file in which variables and their values are stored for use in the policy test.
 Optional depending on policy content.
 5. The `userinfo` element which declares admission request data for subjects and roles.
 Optional depending on policy content.
 6. The `results` element which declares the expected results.
 Depending on the type of rule being tested, this section may vary.